The Welsh Terrier breed is clever, alert, and friendly. Especially to its close family members.

 These little dogs have been around since the 1700s.
 But, they weren’t recognized by the AKC until 1888!

-And, throughout history, the Welsh Terrier breed has shared the homes of some pretty big names.
+And, through history, the Welsh Terrier breed has lived with some pretty big names.

 Welsh Terrier Appearance